-The Nevada State College Speech Language Pathology program has invested in the CALIPSO system.
+The Nevada State University Speech Language Pathology program has invested in the CALIPSO system.
 CALIPSO is a web-based application designed specifically for speech pathology and audiology graduate programs.
 We will be using the program CALIPSO to track your completion of ASHA Knowledge and Skills (KASA) and the completion of clinical hours.
-Each student will establish an individual CALIPSO account at a one-time fee of \$100.
+Each student will establish an individual CALIPSO account at a one-time fee of \$125, starting July 2024.